victorjonsson/rocker.js/README.md

 rocker.js
 =========

-This is a javascript client that is used to communicate with a [Rocker server](https://github.com/victorjonsson/PHP-Rocker).
+This is a javascript client used to communicate with a [Rocker server](https://github.com/victorjonsson/PHP-Rocker).
-This script **works both in a browser and as a nodejs module**.

-*A rocker server is a restful backend service (LAMP), [here you can read more about PHP-Rocker](https://github.com/victorjonsson/PHP-Rocker)*
+This script **works both in a browser and as a nodejs module**. *(The Rocker server is a restful backend service (LAMP), [here you can read more about PHP-Rocker](https://github.com/victorjonsson/PHP-Rocker))*

 #### Example